-Usually food are served on top of a table lined with banana leaves, rice is placed in the middle and viands are either served on top or on the sides of the rice.
+In a Boodle Fight usually food are served on top of a table lined with banana leaves.
+Rice is placed in the middle and viands are either served on top or on the sides of the rice.
 Water jugs are also placed on the side used for washing your hands just before the “fight” happens.
-No utensils are used when eating and you will use your bear hands to eat so this is definitely not a fine dining experience but trust me it’s way much more exciting to do this rather than those ones that have multiple sets of cutleries and glassware in front of you.
+During a Boodle Fight no utensils are used.
+It is expected that you eat with bare hands called kamayan, so this is definitely not a fine dining experience.
+Trust me it’s way much more exciting to do this!
+Rather than those ones that have multiple sets of cutleries and glassware in front of you, this is more fun.

-As for the dishes there are no set rules in what to add but the most popular ones are the dry items like fried dried fish like tuyo, danggit, and pusit.
+As for the dishes there are no set rules in what to add, but the most popular ones are the dry dishes since it is consumed kamayan style.
+Dishes like fried dried fish like tuyo, danggit, and pusit are quite common.
 Breakfast meats are also popular like tocino, longaniza and tapa but the favourite ones are the charcoal grilled meats like fish, chicken and pork.
-With all of these meats fruits are served to serve as a balancer to the salty and oily viands so it’s very usual to see pineapples and mangoes, there are also some vegetable salads like itlog na maaalat, talong, okra, atchara to name some.
-That does not stop there some also add deep fried items like lumpia, fried fish, fried chicken then to top it all up rice and noodles will the carbohydrate source.
+Fruits are also served as a balancer to the salty and oily viands.
+Fruits such as pineapples, mangoes and papaya are very common.
+There are also some vegetable salads like itlog na maaalat, talong, okra, atchara to name some.
+But that does not stop there.
+Some also add deep fried items like lumpia, fried fish, fried chicken then to top it all up, rice and noodles are also served as a carbohydrate source.

-Looks a lot, yes because there is a lot of food items in one table so I suggest if you are doing this make sure everyone is hungry (serve it right after swimming, tramping, etc.) to experience the real “fight”, you will notice everyone will be very busy eating they don’t bother talking to each other and if you are a slow eater then good luck to you.
+Looks a lot?
+Yes because there is a lot of food items in one table.
+Now if you are ready to do a Boodle Fight, make sure everyone is hungry.
+Try serving it right after swimming, tramping, etc., that way you will experience the real “fight”.
+You will notice everyone will be very busy eating they don’t bother talking to each other.
+If you are a slow eater then good luck to you.